Hackapalooza/CSS-3-Animations-and-Interactions/readme.md

 # CSS Animations
 `
 To follow along with the slides, download this repo and open the index.html.
+Or you can follow along from [This](http://hackapalooza.github.io/CSS-3-Animations-and-Interactions/#/) url.

 ## Overview
 - History